ravindranathakila/ppp/README.md

 For 3 projects this is a simple problem.
 However, notice that the number of possible funding regimes is 2\*\*`N` (2 to the power of `N`), where `N` is the number of different projects that can possibly be funded.
 If there were 40 projects and it took 1 millisecond to check the expected persistence of each of the 2\*\*40 regimes constructed from these different projects (i.e. Fund A, B, C, ...., Don't fund X, Y, Z) then it would take just under 36 years to check them all and find the best regime using such an exhaustive approach (0.001 * 2^40 / 60 / 60 / 24 / 365).

-The PPP is used as an approximation to this solution method.
+The PPP is used as an approximation to this exact solution method so that a solution can actually be found in reasonable time.

 ## How does the PPP work?